PhantazmNetwork/PhantazmServer/README.md

 IntelliJ run configuration `Launch Phantazm`.

 By default, launching this way will attempt to download the Minecraft world files we use on our official server.
-If you are not developing for our network, you can disable this by adding a file named `.override.env` in the root directory of the project, and adding the line `PHANTAZM_AUTO_DL_WORLDS='false'`.
+If you are not developing for our network, you can disable this by adding a file named `.env` in the root directory of the project, and adding the line `PHANTAZM_AUTO_DL_WORLDS='false'`.

 In addition to the files included in this repository, to properly run Phantazm you will need access to a Git repository